New TeamsAny questions about joining ProLeague as team?

 4.1 Eligibility of players: Only players who have registered on the homepage, joined a team and received a game license according to §6.4 are entitled to play.
 The use of a player's EA account is not permitted (account sharing).

 4.2 Minimum number of players: A team must consist of at least seven players (League INT1, INT2, ONE and TWO) or five players (League INT3 and THREE) in order to participate in a match.
-Each team must play with the minimum number of players assigned to the respective league.
+Each team must play a match with at least the minimum number of players assigned to the respective league.